wofsauge/IsaacDocs/docs/Room.md

 ### Is·Mirror·World () {: aria-label='Functions' }
 [ ](#){: .rep .tooltip .badge }
 #### boolean IsMirrorWorld ( ) {: .copyable aria-label='Functions' }
-Returns true if the player is inside the mirror dimension
+Returns true if the player is inside the mirror dimension.

 ___
 ### Is·Position·In·Room () {: aria-label='Functions' }